The Toolkit on Racially or Ethnically Motivated Violent Extremism (REMVE)*

 The Toolkit is a non-binding document that provides practical guidance and strategies to prevent, deter, disrupt, counteract, respond to, and prosecute REMVE threats.
 It aims to strengthen the abilities of GCTF Members and additional stakeholders, including GCTF non-member states, civil society organizations, and the private sector, to develop and implement counter-REMVE strategies, policies, and programs that reflect relevant GCTF good practices and respect relevant domestic and international law.
 The GCTF’s non-binding recommendations should be considered in light of each state’s circumstances, domestic laws and policies, and their international legal obligations and commitments, including those under international human rights law, international refugee law, and international humanitarian law, as applicable.

-The Toolkit on REMVE will also be available in Arabic and French shortly.
+The Toolkit is also available in Arabic and French.

 *GCTF Members and experts use a number of different expressions to describe REMVE and interrelated threats.
 These include “racially or ethnically motivated terrorism,” “ideologically motivated violent extremism,” “right-wing terrorism,” “far-right terrorism,” “extreme-right terrorism,” “violent right-wing extremism,” and “white supremacist terrorism,” “terrorism on the basis of xenophobia,” and “terrorism in the name of religion or belief,” among others.
 At the international level, “violent incidents often underpinned by racial, ethnic, political, and ideological motivations” have been expressly outlined as aspects of “terrorist attacks on the basis of xenophobia, racism and other forms of intolerance, or in the name of religion or belief” (XRIRB).
 Despite differences in terminology, each of these expressions describes attacks perpetrated by individuals or groups in the name of defending against perceived threats to their racial or ethnic identity or ensuring the superiority/supremacy thereof.